2018 J1 League: Foreign players

 The total number of foreign players is restricted to five per club.
 Clubs can register up to four foreign players for a single match-day squad, of which a maximum of three are allowed from nations outside the Asian Football Confederation (AFC).
 Players from J.League partner nations (Thailand, Vietnam, Myanmar, Cambodia, Singapore, Indonesia, Malaysia, Iran and Qatar) are exempt from these restrictions.

-Players name in bold indicates the player is registered during the mid-season transfer window.
+Players marked in bold indicate players that were registered during the mid-season transfer window.

+Players marked in ITALICS indicate players that were out of squad or left their respective clubs during the mid-season transfer window.